jgaloguz/numerical-methods/MCMC/data_fit/README.md

    - `chain.txt` file with history of the chain (output from poly_fit.cpp).

 plot_chain.py outputs(s):
-   - Plots of the posterior distribution from histograms of the chain's history.
+   - Plots of the posterior distributions, chain history, and predicted models from sample paramters.